 Feasibility

-Unitary state Palestinian Autonomy

 Palestinian opposition is expected, as is internal disagreement within the Israeli public.
-It is doubtful whether the Palestinians will settle for autonomy within a state that maintains a Jewish character.

-Federal state Confederation

 It is doubtful whether the Palestinians will agree to be part of a federation that maintains a Jewish character.
 It will be difficult to create a constitution on sensitive issues.

+is doubtful whether the Palestinians will settle for autonomy within a state that maintains a Jewish character.

 The Palestinians may consent to the model in principle.
 The model requires agreement on all the core issues and also on numerous aspects of the confederation.
 It will be difficult to achieve agreement.

-Two states

 This model has already been discussed in the past and has won international support.
-It will be necessary to overcome the opposition on

-international support.
 It will be necessary to overcome the opposition on both sides.
 Large-scale evacuation of the settlements will meet internal Israeli opposition.

-Likelihood of success as a permanent solution Unitary state Palestinian Autonomy The model entails friction in everyday life, given the disparities between the two populations.
-The model will be unstable if the Palestinians feel they are imprisoned and lack equal rights.
-Federal state Confederation The model entails friction in everyday life, given the disparities between the two populations.
-Furthermore, the model is cumbersome and wasteful.
+Likelihood of success as a permanent solution

+The model entails friction in everyday life, given the disparities between the two populations.

+The model will be unstable if the Palestinians feel thev imprisoned and lack equal rights.

+The model entails friction in everyday life, given the disparities between the two populations.
+Furthermore, the model cumbersome and wasteful.

 The model leaves in place a high potential for friction between the populations and many issues that require agreement, and therefore, the model is not stable.

-Two states The model will leave both sides unsatisfied.
+The model will leave both sides unsatisfied.
 Nonetheless, it leads to separation between them, thus lowering the potential for friction and increasing the model's stability.